-On October 16, 2023, a large event was organised by Cathay that included:
+In 2024, large events were organised by Cathay that included:

-- Cathay's Forum, where Cathay welcomed around 400 global investors, friends of the investment ecosystem and speakers to a programme dedicated to knowledge-sharing, debate, conferences, and networking. - Local Limited Partners meetings, during which the funds' performance and strategy were presented, systematically including a presentation on an ESG-related topic.
-In 2023, two topics were presented: "Technology is driving e-use energy transition" and "How AI contributes to fight climate change."
+- Two Cathay's Forums (Paris in May & Shanghaï in October), where Cathay welcomed around 600 global investors, friends of the investment ecosystem and speakers to a programme dedicated to knowledge-sharing, debate, conferences, and networking. - Local Limited Partners meetings, during which the funds' performance and strategy were presented, systematically including a presentation on an ESG-related topic.
+In 2024, two topics were presented: "How digital tech improves longevity?" and "How Al/machine learning contributes to fight climate change?" and a focus was made on circular economy matters.